 Sunburn

-If your dog’s nose is not only dry, but also warm and visibly red, your pet might be suffering from sunburn.
+On a hot or sunny day, if your dog’s nose is not only dry, but also warm and visibly red, they might be suffering from sunburn.
 Get them inside straight away and check the rest of their skin for signs of sunburn.
 Severe cases of sunburn should get immediate medical attention, so get in touch with the vet if you suspect that’s the case.

 Unusual nose discharge